InfiniteEndeavours/Portfolio-Site/README.md

 When asking for a peer to review the website on Slack, the following was raised:

-* Simen Daehlin suggested making the website more mobile friendly by having multiple sections on one scrolling page, instead of separate pages.
+* Simen Daehlin suggested making the website more mobile-friendly by having multiple sections on one scrolling page, instead of separate pages.

 * Simen also suggested moving away from using absolute measurements in the CSS file to using relative measurements, which would allow for better scaling across devices.

 ## Feedback

-The following feedback was given from the Slack community after raising a question in regards to forms.
+The following feedback was given from the Slack community after raising a question regarding forms.

 * Instead of submitting the contact form to the Code Institute Form Dump, it should instead redirect to a 'Thank you' page.
-This was mainly raised for privacy concerns as it is not a server I have access too.
+This was mainly raised for privacy concerns as it is not a server I have access to.
 This has now been changed and users are redirected to a thank you page.

 ## Bugs